 Scale

-• 4 slices bacon, cut crosswise into 1/4-inch strips
+• 4 slices bacon, cut crosswise into 6 mm or ¼‑inch strips

-• 1 Granny Smith or another tart-sweet apple, peeled, cored, and cut into 1/2-inch dice
+• 1 apple (Granny Smith or similar), peeled, cored, and cut into 12 mm or ½‑inch dice

 Instructions

-2. Spread the squash pieces on a rimmed baking sheet and drizzle with olive oil, tossing the pieces to coat evenly.
-Roast in the oven until browned, turning several times (about 20 minutes).
+Preheat oven to 190°C or 375°F. Spread the diced squash on a rimmed baking sheet and drizzle with olive oil, tossing to coat evenly.
+Roast until the pieces are browned and caramel‑kissed, about 20 minutes, turning them once or twice.

-3. In a 5-quart or larger stockpot set over medium heat, cook the bacon, stirring occasionally, until crisp and golden (8 to 10 minutes).
-Use a slotted spoon to transfer the bacon to a plate lined with paper towels.
+In a 5‑L (or larger) stockpot over medium heat, cook the bacon, stirring occasionally, until crisp and golden — about 8–10 minutes.
+Use a slotted spoon to transfer the bacon to a plate lined with paper towels, leaving most of the fat in the pot.

 • Author: Helen Kain